Carlisle railway station: Layout

 There are stabling roads between platforms 3 and 4 in the train shed, and a loop around platform 1.
 There are several electrified sidings to the west of platform 1.
 There are substantial buildings on both the western island and the main up platform on the east side, with the main station buffet on the former and the travel centre/ticket office and shop on the latter.
 Both main platforms have waiting rooms and toilets; they are linked by a fully accessible footbridge.

-Freight trains formerly used a goods line to the west to bypass the station, but this was closed in 1984 after a runaway rake of container wagons derailed at high speed on the River Caldew bridge at Dentonholme, damaging it beyond economic repair.
+Freight trains formerly used a goods line to the west to bypass the station, but this was closed in 1984 after a runaway rake of container wagons derailed at high speed on the River Caldew bridge at Denton Holme, damaging it beyond economic repair.
 Nearly all freight services (apart from those running directly from the Cumbrian Coast Line toward the Tyne Valley Line or the Settle–Carlisle Line, or vice versa) now have to use one of the main platform lines when passing through the station, which can cause congestion at peak times.

 Services

-The station is served by five train operating companies, with the following general off-peak service pattern in trains per hour/day:
+The station is served by six train operating companies, with the following general off-peak service pattern in trains per hour (tph) / day (tpd):